Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: A Census of white dwarfs

 The secondary mass distribution of the NCE targets, shown in Fig.~\ref{fig:orbital_params_hists}, peaks sharply around ${\sim}0.6 \, \solarmass$, consistent with them being MS+WD binaries.
 In contrast, the RCE sample displays a broader secondary mass distribution peaking at ${\sim}0.7 \, \solarmass$.
 However, even if we assume that the RCE sample is purely comprised of triple systems, inferring the secondary mass or mass-ratio distribution of hierarchical triple systems based on it is not straightforward.
 The secondary mass estimates assume negligible light contribution from the astrometric secondary (see table~1 in \citetalias{shahaf23}).
 This assumption is invalid for hierarchical triple systems, making these estimates merely lower limits of the secondary mass \citep{shahaf19}.

 Fig.~\ref{fig:orbital_params_hists} also presents histograms of the orbital periods and the cosine of the inclination angle.
-Compared to the NCE population, the RCE population tends to have fewer systems with orbital periods below one year.
+Compared to the NCE population, the occurrence of systems with orbital periods below one year is smaller in the RCE population.
 One simple explanation is that RCE systems are found at greater distances, where relatively close separations are harder to detect.
-In addition, this difference might be due to the interaction between the present-day primary MS and the WD progenitor when it was a red giant.
+However, this difference may also reflect the interaction between the present-day primary MS and the WD progenitor when it was a red giant or, alternatively, the stability of hierarchical triple systems.
 In terms of the inclination angle, the two populations exhibit similar distributions.